-Below are some questions to help your students prepare for Digger Dog’s visit:
+Below are some questions to help your students prepare for Digger Dog and Ms. Maria’s visit:

 1. What is the broad definition of utilities, and what are some examples of utilities?

 Examples include: Electricity, Natural Gas, Water, Sewer, Telephone and Cable TV.

 2. What does Natural Gas smell like?

 NOTHING!
 Natural gas doesn’t have an odor.
 A substance called mercaptan is added to the gas that smells

 like rotten eggs.
 It smells bad to let you know there is a leak.

 3. What are 4 examples of things that do NOT conduct electricity?